SeanRoy/lambda-maven-plugin/README.md

 * `functionNameSuffix` The suffix for the lambda function.
 Function name is automatically suffixed with it.
 When left blank no suffix will be applied.
 * `forceUpdate` This boolean parameter can be used to force update of existing configuration.
 Use it when you don't publish a function and want to deploy code in your Lambda function.
 * `triggers` A list of one or more triggers that execute Lambda function.
 Currently `CloudWatch Events - Schedule`, `SNS` and `DynamoDB` is supported.
 When `functionNameSuffix` is present then suffix will be added automatically.
+* `environmentVariables` Map to define environment variables for Lambda functions enable you to dynamically pass settings to your function code and libraries, without making changes to your code.
+Deployment functionality merges those variables with the one provided in json configuration.

 Current configuration of LambdaFunction can be found in LambdaFunction.java.